Abdulhaseeb026/react-native-paper-button/README.md

 # react-native-paper-button

-This is a custom component for React Native, a simple paper button, compatible with ios and android.
+This is a custom component for React Native, a simple button from react native paper, compatible with ios and android.

 ## Installation